CLI Usage

 Examples

-# Get pods from current namespace
+# Get pods from current namespace (shows both live and archived)

 kubectl ka get pods